 What is the process involved with altering standard designs, or creating a custom one?

-A design deposit is required to initiate work.
 Design fees are separate from the home component package cost.
-Modifying a standard design costs less (pricing could range from $5K to $15K plus permitting fees, depending on the complexity of the changes).
-A pure custom design will be more, reflecting the greater scale of effort and attention needed (architectural fees would probably be in the range of $15K-$40K, which is about half of a typical architect’s fee for the same scope of work elsewhere).
+Modifying a standard design costs less (pricing could range from $15K to $30K plus permitting fees, depending on the complexity of the changes).
+A pure custom design will be more, reflecting the greater scale of effort and attention needed (fees are generally half of a typical architect’s fee for the same scope of work elsewhere).
 Engineering fees are separate.
 Design changes to a standard plan would add a few weeks to the home development process, while a full custom design, as with any custom design, can take several months to finalize.
 In either case, FabCab offers comprehensive design services, including pre-design, schematic design, design development, construction documents, and construction observation.

 What are FabCab’s payment terms?